 Wild – Creative Bar and Eatery is an incredibly popular little outdoor bar and one of our favorite places in Siem Reap.
 They serve fun boozy concoctions at totally reasonable prices.
 Food options here are limited, they really only specialize in spring rolls.
 But they’re delicious!

 Wild is the perfect place for a pre-dinner cocktail and appetizer – be sure to try the Taco Loco roll.
-And send them a note on Facebook to reserve a table, they fill up every night.
+Make sure you give them a call to reserve a table, especially if it’s a big group as they fill up every night.

 6. Enjoy Happy Hour at the Park Hyatt